 - Turn down the heat to the lowest setting, and cover.

-- Once you’ve added the sausages, cover the ragu again and cook on a low heat for 10-15 minutes, stirring occasionally.
+- Cover the ragu again and cook on a low heat for 10-15 minutes, stirring occasionally.

 - Serve with spaghetti, tagliatelle or fettucine pasta – or your preferred pasta type, those just happen to be my favourites.